Decentralized-ID/decentralized-id.github.io/README.md

 All of the work I do feeds into the rest: collecting resources helps me write, writing makes me find more resources.
 Putting the resources into the database also leads to collecting more resources; which helps me to create quality content, and will hopefully help others find the information they're looking for.

+Although originally this began as a result of freelance gigs, all of my work on this repository has been a personal investment of time into building a brand, and supporting the SSI\DID initiative.
+This is one of my favorite subjects in crypto, and I've been brainstorming ways to create an income working on it.
+If I come across some attractive business opportunity in the DID ecosystem, I'll be happy to keep working on its documentation for the foreseeable future.
+Either way, there's a whole uncharted cryptoverse of information to organize and map out, and that's where I'll be.

 ---

 **[Pull Requests](https://github.com/infominer33/awesome-decentralized-id/blob/master/contributing.md) and [Contributions](#brought-to-you-by-the-crypto-librarysuper-source) Welcome**